magnetsystems/r2m-plugin-ios/README.md

 __Step 4: Apply PodFile__

-You should also see an error in the debug area window if you haven't installed the R2M SDK for Android.
+You should also see an error in the debug area window if you haven't installed the R2M SDK for iOS.

 ![rest2mobile podfile warning](doc/img/R2M-podfile-warning.jpg)

-In this case, close Xcode, and apply the podfile in th
+In this case, copy the PodFile snippet, and close Xcode.
+Then go to your Xcode project folder and create a podFile and paste the Podfile snippet into it.

-Go to your Xcode project folder and create the following Podfile, be sure to replace <code>r2mdemoTests</code> with the actual test directory name corresponding to your project.
+It should look like this, be sure to replace <code>r2mdemoTests</code> with the actual test directory name corresponding to your project (<projectName>Tests)
 ```
 platform :ios, '7.0'
 pod 'Rest2Mobile', '~> 1.1'